 When using pods, split or crush them to expose the seeds.
 They can then be slow-cooked to extract the flavor.
 Since biting into cardamom can be unpleasant, consider placing the pods into a bouquet garni so that they can be removed easily.

-You should be able to find the loose seeds as well as ground cardamom in the spice aisles of most grocery stores; however, you may have to go an Indian grocery to find whole pods.
+You should be able to find loose seeds and ground cardamom in the spice aisles of most grocery stores; however, you may have to go to an Indian grocery to find whole pods.

 Are cardamom seeds and pods used in the same types of cuisine?

 Whole cardamom pods are widely used in rice and meat dishes throughout southeastern Asia, while the ground seeds are popular for use in Scandinavian baked goods.